 These are some of the techniques supermarkets use to get us to part with our cash.
 Welcome to Supermarket Psychology.

-Here are 5 most common techniques to look out for:
+Here are the 5 most common techniques to look out for:

 - Essential items such milk, eggs and bread are placed right at the back, ensuring you have to walk through the entire store whilst being presented with an array of alluring deals and offers on the way.